whoop-t/nice-one-punch-ok/README.md

 ## Clone the repo into your own folder

-1. Clone the base repo
+1. Clone the base repo or fork the repo

+### Fork

+Fork repo through github
+Then clone the repo to your local computer to start work

+### Clone the repo(alternative to forking)
 ```
 git clone git@github.com:whoop-t/nice-shield-base.git your-repo-name
 ```